openebs-archive/openebs-docs/docs/cas_template.md

 | ReplicaCount    | 1                  |
 | StoragePool     | ssd                |

-Also this will have Taint toleration,Eviction toleration and Node-affinity toleration field.
+Also these values will have Taint toleration, Eviction toleration, and Node-affinity toleration fields.
 You can customize the key-value pair of above tolerations based on the taints applied on the Nodes.

 ### Deploy a Test CAST volume

-You can test CAS Template by deploying one persistent volume.
+You can test a CAS Template by deploying one persistent volume.

-Download test pvc.yaml from running below command
+Download test pvc.yaml by running the following command.

 ```
 wget https://raw.githubusercontent.com/AmitKumarDas/community/6ce9621d992ba669f9079c59fc4d07498bd523f5/feature-demos/cas-templates/crudops/pvc.yaml
 ```

-Then apply pvc.yaml file to create persistent CAST volume
+Apply the pvc.yaml file to create persistent CAST volume using the following command.

 ```
 kubectl apply -f pvc.yaml
 ```

-This will create CAST volume with default template values.
+The CAST volume is created with default template values as in the following example.

 > root@ubuntu-16:~$ kubectl get pvc
 > NAME              STATUS    VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS       AGE